CanonMinds/VR_ListCarQuerying/README.md

 # VR_VehicleListQuerying

-Querying, Sorting, and CRUD for User Input
+Querying, Sorting, and CRUD for User Input using Django